The Psychedelic Priest

 The Psychedelic Priest (also known as Electric Shades of Grey and Jesus Freak) is a 2001 American film produced by Allied International Films.
 It was directed by William Grefé, although he was uncredited, and written by Terry Merrill.
-It stars John Darrell, James Coleman, and Joe Crane.
+It stars John Darrell, Carolyn Hall, James Coleman, and Joe Crane.

 Plot

 John, a Christian priest, says goodbye to his profession and takes a destinationless drive.
 He gets acquainted with a female hitchhiker, Sunny, who soon falls in love with him.
 However, John does not feel the same towards her and leaves, returning to work at the church.

 Production

-Also known as Electric Shades of Grey and Jesus Freak, The Psychedelic Priest was directed by William Grefé for Allied International Pictures, although for professional reasons he was not acknowledged as director but instead director of photography.
+The Psychedelic Priest was directed by William Grefé for Allied International Pictures, although for professional reasons he was not acknowledged as director, but instead as director of photography.
 For his part, Grefé received a hundred thousand dollars in trading stamps.
-Writer Stewart "Terry" Merrill received the directorial credit instead.
-Filming began in 1971 in California and during which there was no official timetable or script.
+Writer Terry Merrill received the directorial credit instead.
+Filming began in 1971 in California, during which there was no official timetable or script.
 Shooting locations included Topanga.
 The cast and the crew were largely non-professional, and real-life hippies starred in the film.